jmcdo29/testing-nestjs/apps/e2e-redis-publisher-sample/README.md

 # E2E Redis Example

-This app should be used in conjuction with `e2e-redis-subscriber-sample` app together.
+This app should be used in conjuction with `e2e-redis-subscriber-sample` app.

 ## Running Test